Strengthen and Amplify Local Voices

 This is the provocative title of a project proposal on which OASIS was invited to collaborate with Lund University, Sweden and University of Khartoum.
 It refers to the supply and demand for food in the Sahel.
 The project proposes to integrate community distribution of family planning with ongoing rural agriculture outreach initiatives in Sudan and Nigeria.
 The partners received a small planning grant and we are awaiting decision from the United Nations Sustainable Development Solutions Network on a larger grant for action-research.
 Learn more here.

-waking up the world
+wake up the world

 Advocating for family planning in the united nations strategic response plan for the sahel